PRIVACY NOTICE

 Partners

 We may entrust your account for management by one of our Partner companies, who will operate as our agent.
 We use market leading partners, and we rely on their expertise in their fields to manage your account efficiently on our behalf.
+Our partner network includes Debt Collection Agencies, Legal Firms and Specialist firms (specialising in insolvency or deceased accounts).
 We will communicate with you at the time should this outsourcing take place.

 Information Technology Processors

-We will use other organisations to perform tasks on their own behalf (for example, IT service providers and call centre providers) in order to assist us with running our business.
+We will use other organisations to perform tasks on their own behalf (for example, IT service providers, call centre providers, and postal couriers) in order to assist us with running our business.
 These providers will always act as our agents, should we instruct them to contact you.

 Court Service